 - acquire a solid foundation in research skills and evidence-based care

 You will also gain a deep understanding of how our health care system works.
-This includes from the ‘consumer’ perspective; from semester one you’ll have the opportunity to see patients and learn about their interactions with various health services and providers.
+This includes from the ‘consumer’ perspective; how patients interact with various health services and providers.

 Where could it take you?